How to.. Get a Job in Conservation (and love your work)

 For all the positive reasons to work in conservation, the realist in me has to suggest several not to.

 Because you like animals.
 Whilst liking animals is definitely a positive for someone who wants to work in conservation, it shouldn’t be the sole reason.
 A lot of volunteer opportunities involve captive animal orphanages and sanctuaries.
 Whilst for reintroductions or rare species breeding programs these can play a part, they are expensive and offer very little to the larger conservation picture.
-Conservationists often need to make very tough decisions, prioritising the use of limited funds.
+Conservationists often need to face harsh realities, make very tough decisions and prioritise the use of limited funds.

 Conservation is Often About Killing the ‘Wrong’ Things.
 That sounds melodramatic, but it’s true.
 One of the biggest threats to native flora and fauna around the world, are a minority of invasive species.
 Whilst (occasionally) this is a natural occurrence, industrious human activity has undoubtedly sped this process up significantly.